akshaymogaveera/Self-Driving-Robot-Using-Neural-Network/README.md

     5. Motor control (L293D).

     Raspberry pi will work as a brain of the robot, which takes all the decision of the robot and live streams video to the laptop.
 Ultrasonic sensor is used to calculate the distance of the obstacles ahead.
-Motor control IC is used to control the         motors.

 ![alt text](https://github.com/akshay1997feb/Self-Driving-Robot-Using-Neural-Network/blob/master/pic2.png)